mvisonneau/puppetconf2016-tf-ecs/README.md

 # PuppetConf 2016 - Scaling Puppet on AWS using Terraform and ECS

-Here is the source code I used in order to illustrate my talk at PuppetConf 2016
+Here is the source code I used in order to illustrate my talk at **PuppetConf 2016**.

+Recording of the talk can be found here : https://www.youtube.com/watch?v=aSwsbWCPFUs

 ## Docker images